 IS 130.
-Visual Basic Programming I. An introduction to the discipline of programming using the Visual Basic programming language in a Windows environment.
-Includes data types, control structures, arrays, functions and subroutines, properties, methods, menus and dialog boxes.
-Other topics as time permits.
-This course includes a lab component.
-Two hours lecture and two hours laboratory.
-Prerequisite: MA 134 or equivalent Logical Systems course with minimum grade of 'C' or high school equivalent.
+Application Development I. Design, implement and test Windows Forms based programs and applications.
+Two hours lecture and two hours lab.
+Prerequisite: MA 134 with minimum grade of 'C' or high school equivalent.
 (3)

 IS 175.
-Information Systems I. Concepts and applications of information systems for users of IS and prospective developers of IS.
-Topics include overview of concepts of IS, concepts and applications of spreadsheets, and an introduction to the Internet and to a markup language.
+Computer Information Systems I. Introduction to information systems, concepts of information systems and applications and how information systems are used throughout organizations.
 Two hours lecture and two hours lab.
 Prerequisite: MA 134 with minimum grade of 'C' or high school equivalent.
 (3)

 IS 245.
 Web Development and Security.
 Advanced web page programming used to develop professional and secure web pages.
 Topics include web page formatting and layout, and JavaScript code for manipulation of the Document Object Model (DOM).
 Browser/server interaction, directory management, evaluation of website impact on communication, understanding, and accessibility, along with website security is included.
-Prerequisite: IS 130 or CS 155 or CS 177 with a minimum grade of 'C'; or permission of instructor.
+Prerequisite: IS 130 or CS 155 or

+CS 177 with a minimum grade of 'C'; or permission of instructor.
 (3)